Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 HuiDing was an important Chan master, who was a disciple of XuYun (aka Empty Cloud).

 Gongga Rinpoche was the Abbot of the Gongga monastery in the early 19th Century.
 Gongga was a great Kham-Tibetan sage of the Kagyu tradition, who devoted his life to teaching Tibetan Buddhism, and promoting cultural exchange between the Chinese Han and Tibetan people.
-A colleague (Andrew Wormald) is publishing an episodic translation of Gongga Rinpoche's biography in his blog here.

 Yue HuanZhi Lama Fahai